 For those with sensitive skin, finding products sans fragrance, alcohol, and oil can be a challenge, but this moisture-rich formula fits the bill.

-Hydration is a must when looking for a new eye cream, and this ophthalmologist-tested cream hydrates while softening fine lines.
+Hydration is a must when looking for a new eye cream, and this ophthalmologist-tested cream is meant to hydrate while softening fine lines.

-If you deal with dark circles, Charlotte Tilbury's clinically-tested eye cream is said to brighten the appearance of dark circles by up to 21% in just eight weeks.
+Charlotte Tilbury's clinically-tested eye cream promises to brighten the appearance of dark circles.

 Packed with antioxidant-rich ingredients, this lightweight formula can be used day and night without being too heavy.